rfdrake/netbox_geolookup_webhook/README.md

     - ../geolookup_webhook/docker-compose.stub.yml
 ```

-Once this is done you'll need to restart docker and then activate the webhook
-in netbox.
+# Setting up Netbox with the Webhook

 Under "Admin|Users"
-Add a user for "webhooks_api" if you wish
+Add a user for "webhooks_api" if you wish, you can pick another name that
+suits your purpose.

 Under "Admin|API Tokens"
 Create an API token under the webhooks_api user (or whichever user you prefer)